abond936/My-Journal/docs/Project.md

 - User feedback

 ❓ Open Questions
-- Do we want to track answers?
+- Do we want to track questions answered?
-- Do we group short questions
+- Do we group short questions?

 ### **Style Management**
 ---------------------------------
 Album styles are selectable styles for album pages
    - Background
+   - Font
-   -
+   - Colors

   #### Current Features
   - None